sanders41/meilisearch-tui/README.md

 To search, enter the index you want to search on, by default the first index found will pre-populate the box.
 Then type the desired search.

+## Contributing

+Contributions to this project are welcome.
+If you are interesting in contributing please see our [contributing guide](CONTRIBUTING.md)